Planning Committee Agenda 12-01-2026

 Posted by Tim Prater in Agenda, Planning

-The agenda for the Sandgate Parish Council Sea Festival and Events Committee meeting, to held on 27th June 2025 at 11am.
+The agenda for the Sandgate Parish Council Environment Committee meeting, to held on 12th January 2026 at 6.30pm.

 Most of our meetings will be broadcast live on our Facebook page.
 Recordings of the meetings will be left on Facebook for a few months after the meeting so they can be watched back later.
 Comments left on Facebook broadcasts during the meeting are not be monitored and are not a way of feeding back to the Council.